 The Mississippi Valley Library District (hereafter "Library") is committed to maintaining a work environment that is free of all forms of discrimination and harassment, including sexual harassment, which are all illegal under the Illinois Human Rights Act (IHRA) and Title VII of the U.S. Civil Rights Act of 1964 (Title VII).
-In keeping with this commitment, the Library will not tolerate discrimination against or harassment by anyone, including any supervisor, employee, vendor, customer, consultant, contractor, board member, or other visitor of the Library.
-Violation of this policy shall be considered grounds for disciplinary action up to and including termination.
+In keeping with this commitment, the Library will not tolerate discrimination against or harassment by anyone, including any supervisor, employee, vendor, consultant, contractor, or trustee of the Library.